david3dworld/ArcGIS-Pro-Addin-Tool/README.md

    [DEM-Service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service)

-    If you want to know about how to add toolbar on arcgispro , please refer to the following this Video.
+    if you want to know how to use DEM service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.

    4) How to use Yield service

-    If you want to know about how to add toolbar on arcgispro , please refer to the following this Video.
+    if you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.

    [Yield service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service)

    5) How to use ADAPT service

+    if you want to know how to use ADAPT service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.

    6) How to use ProfitLayer service

+    if you want to know how to use ProfitLayer service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.